PorchelviSudhakar/TestAppEngine/TestAppEngine/README.md

 based on the input data and provides JSON Data as output.

 ## Prerequisites
-Eclipse IDE/IntelliJ IDE
+1. Eclipse IDE/IntelliJ IDE
-App Engine JAVA SDK
+2. App Engine JAVA SDK
-Install Gradle
+3. Install Gradle
-JAVA 1.8
+3. JAVA 1.8

 ## Installing
-1.Install Gradle into the system from https://gradle.org/install/#manually 2.Install App Engine JAVA SDK From https://cloud.google.com/appengine/docs/java/download
+1. Install Gradle into the system from https://gradle.org/install/#manually
+2. Install App Engine JAVA SDK From https://cloud.google.com/appengine/docs/java/download

 ## Gradle Project Creation
 1. Install Build Gradle Integration plugin from Eclipse Market Place so that it can support the Gradle project.
-2.Create a new Gradle project by File->New->Others->Gradle Project
+2. Create a new Gradle project by File->New->Others->Gradle Project

 ## Converting Gradle Project to support App Engine
-1.In Eclipse Right Click->Properties->Project Facets->check the following
+1. In Eclipse Right Click->Properties->Project Facets->check the following
    1.1 App Engine Java Standard Environment JRE8
    1.2 Dynamic Web Module 3.0
    1.3 Java 1.8
    1.4 JAX-RS(REST Web Services) 1.1

    Apply the above configuration in the project.
 2. The above configurations create an src->main->webapp folder in the project and generate an appengine-web.xml file in the project.
 3. Remove Default Library.java and LibraryTest.java classes from the Gradle Project.